-Many people have trouble in understanding the term trust and will, because a person uses both as a tool to manage and distribute their assets, in the event of his death.
-But the important thing is that they are quite different from each other in their nature, concept and application.
-The principal difference between will and trust is that while the former becomes effective after the death of will owner, the latter is effective from the date it has been created.
+As both are used to manage and distributes the assets of a person, many people get puzzled between the two.
+However, the principal difference between will and trust is that while the former becomes effective after the death of will owner, the latter is effective from the date it has been created.
 Check out some more differences between these two terms, in the article provided below.

 Content: Will Vs Trust